 Have a safe New Year’s Eve

-Maui winds up another calendar year tonight and this is the night that is universally regarded as an occasion for parties that may or may not include setting off firecrackers or fireworks.
+Maui winds up another calendar year Monday night and this is the night that is universally regarded as an occasion for parties that may or may not include setting off firecrackers or fireworks.

 The fireworks tradition came to the island with the Chinese, who were among the first immigrants.
 One is credited with setting up the first sugar mill in the islands.
 The Chinese, who invented gunpowder and used it for pyrotechnics for years before employing it in weapons, believed the loud noises and flashes of fire frightened evil spirits, improving chances for a prosperous new year.